danielperna84/custom_homematic/README.md

 - The temperature must be in the defined temperature range of the device.
 - The time of a slot is defined in minutes from midnight.
 - The slot is defined by the end time.
 The start time is the end time of the previous slot or 0.
 - The time of a slot must be equal or higher then the previous slot, and must be in a range between 0 and 1440.
-If you have retrieved a schedule with `homematicip_local.set_schedule_profile_weekday` this might not be the case, but must be fixed before sending.
+If you have retrieved a schedule with `homematicip_local.get_schedule_profile_weekday` this might not be the case, but must be fixed before sending.

 ### `homematicip_local.set_variable_value`